Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 You should also keep your Bluetooth turned off – it’s not a secure way to communicate.
 Enable it only when necessary.

-11. Eleventh layer of protection: have a Factory Data Reset.
+11. The eleventh layer of protection: have a Factory Data Reset.

 If you’re planning on selling your phone, make sure you don’t forget to do a Factory Data Reset before you give it away.